Editing a Document with Many Pages

 Final Things to Check

 If none of these things work, you may want to check out some things relative to your system.
 First, there are lots of things you can tweak in Windows, itself, to make sure it is functioning at peak performance.
 Honestly, you shouldn't have to poke and prod Windows if you are only having problems with the one document, but it doesn't hurt to make sure that things are in fine shape.
-Here's a Microsoft article about sluggishness in Word, and it spends a great deal of time focusing on Windows issues:
+You should be able to find information about how to optimize Windows in any good resource about using Windows.

 You may also want to look at your hardware.
 How old is your computer?
 Does it have ample RAM?
 Is your hard drive nearly full?
 Is your hard drive one of the newer SSD drives?